ruscur/dotfiles/README.md

 Everything in this repository is licensed CC0, no rights reserved.

+## DOOM

+I now use DOOM instead of spacemacs lol I'm updating this like 3 years after I wrote what's below.
+That said I use DOOM pretty much for the same reasons as I used spacemacs, it's just faster and nicer.

 ## .spacemacs

 I use spacemacs.
 I tend to agree with the people who say that spacemacs